mikey242/kudos-donations/readme.txt

 * Allow multiple filters to be applied to admin tables
 * Debug mode: Show linked entity when viewing individual details

+= 4.1.5 =
+* Fix bug where inconsistent post results returned from rest api query
+* Allow Mollie to be refreshed even it status is "not connected"
+* As a failsafe, show donation form to non-logged in users even if payment vendor is not connected

 = 4.1.4 =
 * Fix translation issues in emails/pdfs (move translation calls out of twig templates)
 * Update various dependencies